UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 The mean read length of our long-read data is informative but you might have noticed alot of variation across reads, and be curious what the distribution of read length looks like.
 While R is a great place for quick and efficient statistical analyses, bash can also handle doing some intuitve stats, which will save us the headache of importing data into R. \

 For example, we can get the quartiles of read length pretty easily with basic bash.

-> Note:  We've used variables alot and seen how powerful a part of programming they are.
-Don't forget in addition to their use as shortcuts (e.g. for paths), they can also be set to the output of a set of commands using the notation "` `"

 ```bash
 LINECOUNT=`wc -l longread_lengths.txt | cut -d" " -f1`